Optimal Dose

 The next step was analyzing the commonly used Apps and their visual appearance.

-My two competitors are CBD and Me and CBD green.
+My two competitors are CBD and Me and CBD Green.
 I noticed that both apps are offering texts, news, and playing safe with shades of green.

 Visual Competitive Analysis